rockpat/dotfiles/README.md

 An automated symlink script is coming soon!

-This Repo will store my dotfiles, config files & some random scripts I use often like the Fastfetch Autocompile :-) But yeah other that, I don't have anything of value to add besides automation & scripts are KING.
+This Repo will store my dotfiles, config files & some random scripts I use often like the Fastfetch Autocompile :-) But yeah other that, I don't have anything of value to add besides that automation & scripts are KING.

 # Documentation